AndyA/jsonpath-faster/README.md

 ## Pragma chains

 The methods described above potentially walk the whole of an object returning both interior and leaf nodes.
 When they return a path it is in the form of an array which may be stringified using `jp.stringify()`.

-Perhaps you'd like to get the stringified paths of all the leaf nodes in an object.
+Perhaps instead you'd like to get the *stringified* paths of all the *leaf* nodes in an object.
 The behaviour of `jp` can be altered using pragmatic chains:

 ```javascript
 const leaves = jp.string.leaf.paths(obj, "$..*");